London in Two Days: A Museum & Theater Itinerary for Art Lovers

 I recommend visiting the Courtauld for two reasons.
 First, the gallery is small enough to be easily enjoyed in an hour or two without taxing your energy and your legs.
 And second, it’s bursting at the seams with unbelievably awesome works.

-I’ve rarely been to an art museum that includes such a thoughtful and exquisitely curated collection of works, from the middle ages to the Impressionists.
+I’ve rarely been to an art museum that includes such a thoughtful and exquisitely curated collection of works, from the Middle Ages to the Impressionists.

 Highlights of the Courtauld Gallery